 Dealing with the passing of a loved one can be stressful.
-Having to deal with wills and probate court can make this time even more difficult.
+Dealing with wills and probate court can make this time even more difficult.

 Fortunately, petitioning for probate is a straightforward process.
 It can be accomplished easily and relatively quickly with simple estates.
 More complicated estates may require additional work.